Applications open early January β€’ Close March 15

 Outdoor Space

-• A safe outdoor location with morning sun and some afternoon shade
+• An outdoor location with morning sun and some afternoon shade

-• A place to mount the bee house 3 to 7 feet above ground
+• A place to mount the bee house at eye level for easy observation

 Time and Supervision